Receiving Ceremony: At the Beach

 They made the move back into Hong San Temple.

 Meanwhile, the deities transported by the Sedan Chairs made the way back into Hong San Temple.

 The devotees arrived back in Hong San Temple, and the temple volunteers prayed and waited for the temple elders to signal that the praying inside the Inner Chambers have been completed.

 The signal was when a temple elder came out to collect joss sticks from the worshippers outside.
 He then went back into the Inner Chambers to offer the joss sticks to the deities.
 As this was happening, the other temple elders would exit the Inner Chambers.

 Soon after, Hong San Temple’s committee and helpers gathered to pay respects to the Nine Emperor Gods.

 The Nine Emperor Gods were then greeted by performances from the Big Head Dolls and lion dance troupes, which concluded the programme for a very busy and lively evening.

 Daily Refilling Ritual at 0715H & 1715H

-Although only the Towkay, Lor Zu and Lao Cai You will be allowed to partake in the Refilling Ritual, they can send official representatives (in the form of family members, be it children or spouse.
-Wives are allowed to take the place of Towkay) to take their place.
+Although only the Towkay, Lor Zu and Lao Cai You will be allowed to partake in the Refilling Ritual, they can send official representatives, in the form of family members, be it children or spouse, to take their place.
+Wives are allowed to take the place of Towkay.
 Furthermore, females can take the role of Towkays during the festival.
 Technically, females can be selected to be Lor Zu.
-But there will be many restrictions to which they will need to send an official male representative.
+But there will be many restrictions for which they will need to send an official male representative.
 Hence, the Nine Emperor Gods Festival remains a male-dominated festival.